Equivariant eta forms and equivariant differential $K$-theory: Introduction

 This paper is organized as follows.

-In Section 1, we give a geometric description of equivariant $K$-theory.
-In Section 2, we extend the Melrose-Piazza spectral section to the equivariant case, introduce the equivariant Dai-Zhang higher spectral flow for arbitrary dimensional fibers and use them to obtain the anomaly formula and the functoriality of the equivariant Bismut-Cheeger eta forms.
-In Section 3, we construct an analytic model for equivariant differential $K$-theory and prove some properties.
+In Section 1, we give a geometric description of the equivariant K-theory.
+In Section 2, we extend the spectral section to the equivariant case, introduce the equivariant higher spectral flow for arbitrary dimensional fibers and use them to obtain the anomaly formula and the functoriality of the equivariant eta forms.
+In Section 3, we construct an analytic model for the equivariant differential K-theory and prove some properties.